bevyengine/rfcs/rfcs/53-generalized-hierarchy.md

  - Iteration in hierarchy order (parents first) is entirely linear.
 This may make transform and other parent-reliant propagation signfigantly faster.
+ - Can be used with the command-driven interface proposed in this design.

 #### Drawbacks